dmhendricks/detect-remote-device/README.md

 ### Installation

-:bangbang: Until I create a release, the only way to use this plugin is to clone it and run `composer install`.
+:bangbang: Until I create a **release**, the only way to use this plugin is to clone it and run `composer install`.

 ### Configuration